aesalazar/AsteroidsWasm/readme.md

 - Asteroids.WinForms - Reconstructed WinForms GUI that uses the game engine with a [PictureBox](https://docs.microsoft.com/en-us/dotnet/api/system.windows.forms.picturebox) as the main renderer.

-- Asteroids.Wpf - Equivalent WPF GUI to the WinForms applications that uses a WPF [Canvas](https://docs.microsoft.com/en-us/dotnet/api/system.windows.controls.canvas) as the main renderer.
+- Asteroids.Wpf - Equivalent WPF GUI to the WinForms applications that uses a WPF [WriteableBitmap](https://docs.microsoft.com/en-us/dotnet/api/system.windows.media.imaging.writeablebitmap) as the main renderer with help from the [WritableBitmapEx](https://github.com/teichgraf/WriteableBitmapEx/) library.

 - Asteroids.Xamarin - The core Xamarin application that uses SkiaSharp for 2D rendering via a [SKCanvasView](https://docs.microsoft.com/en-us/dotnet/api/skiasharp.views.forms.skcanvasview).